 When Mirth Connect is configured well, it's a workhorse.
 It moves HL7 messages reliably, keeps interfaces stable, and gives engineering teams full control over routing and transformations.
 But when it's not engineered with the right practices, even a small oversight can break an entire downstream workflow, sometimes without warning.

 In hospitals and digital health systems, these failures translate to real operational risks: missing ADT events, delayed results, misrouted orders, duplicate encounters, or stuck queues that no one notices until clinicians start escalating.
-Most Mirth issues aren't because the tool is weak; it's because integrations were built without the guardrails of enterprise healthcare demands.
+Most Mirth issues aren't due to the tool being weak; they're due to integrations built without the guardrails of enterprise healthcare demands.

-After working across multiple interoperability environments, these are the 10 most common Mirth Connect failures I've seen and the approaches that prevent them from happening again.
+After working across multiple interoperability environments, I've identified the 10 most common Mirth Connect failures and the approaches that prevent them from recurring.

 1. Channel Architecture Designed Without Scalability in Mind